- What happens during the apprenticeship?

 In the final month, if things have gone well, you are promoted to a

 full designer or developer at thoughtbot.
 Or we'll connect you with other

 great potential employers.

 What's the relationship between thoughtbot and the apprentices?
 Are they

 Apprentices are paid, W2, employees of thoughtbot.
-The current pay is
+The position